ministryofjustice/slack-prbot/README.md

 done via the environment.
 Needed settings are:

   * `SLACK_API_TOKEN` - a token for the bot to use to authenticate to the Slack API.
-  * `GH_TOKEN` - a token for the bot to use to authenticate to github.
-Readaccess to your org repos is needed.
+  * `GH_TOKEN` - a token for the above username.
+Read access to your org repos is needed.
+  * `GH_USER` - the username with which the bot should authenticate.